dktoao/ubuntu-pyserver/README.md

 Ubuntu14LTS-SciServer
 =====================

-_Fabric file for the deployment of a fully capable scientific web server on an Ubuntu 14.04 LTS machine._
+_Fabric file for the deployment of a personal, fully capable, scientific web server on an Ubuntu 14.04 LTS machine._

 ## USE